1910s Films: The Beginning of Movie Storytelling

 Film had only been around for about a decade when the 1910s arrived.
 During that one decade, film transformed from moving images to true stories.
 Although some of these may seem a bit simplistic to our modern tastes, they are worth seeing since the stories are still so good.
-[Many of these films are available on YouTube or other streaming services since they are in the public domain.]

 The New York Hat (1912)